andreacfromtheapp/elm_speakandspell/README.md

     - [ ] fixed "field" for the user output
     - [ ] separate help and commands section

-## Maybe
+### Maybe

-Provided that the necessary polyglot API (or separate different languages APIs) exist, these are a number of items I'd like add to the app:
+Provided that a *polyglot API* (or separate different languages APIs) exist, these are a number of items I'd like add to the app:

 - [ ] let user choose:
   - [ ] a different dictionary language